Mean, Median and Mode in R Programming

 It is the sum of observations divided by the total number of observations.
 It is also defined as average which is the sum divided by count.

-where, n = number of terms
+Where, n = number of terms

 It is the middle value of the data set.
 It splits the data into two halves.
 If the number of elements in the data set is odd then the center element is median and if it is even then the median would be the average of two central elements.

-where n = number of terms
+Where n = number of terms

 It is the value that has the highest frequency in the given data set.
 The data set may have no mode if the frequency of all data points is the same.
 Also, we can have more than one mode if we encounter two or more data points having the same frequency.
-There is no inbuilt function for finding mode in R, so we can create our own function for finding the mode or we can use the package called moodest.
+There is no inbuilt function for finding mode in R, so we can create our own function for finding the mode or we can use the package called modest.